GeRryCh/pptx-to-csv/README.md

 # PowerPoint Text Extractor

+📊 A Python CLI tool that extracts text from PowerPoint presentations and exports it to CSV format.
+Perfect for content analysis, text mining, and presentation archiving.

 A simple command-line tool to extract text content from PowerPoint presentations (.pptx/.ppt files) and save it to CSV format.

 ## Features